Topzle Topzle

 Meaning, origin and notes

 Member of the United Society of Believers in Christ's Second Appearing.
 Originated as "Shaking Quakers", in reference to their similarity to Quakers as well as their charismatic worship practices, which involved dancing, shouting, and speaking in tongues.
-The term was originally derogatory, but very early on was embraced and used by the Shakers themselves.
+The term was originally derogatory, but very early on was embraced and used by the Shakers the

 Shouting Methodists